Sample Out-Of-Sample Inference Based on Wasserstein Distance: Main Results

-Both the implicit and explicit SOS have their merits.
+\begin{definition} [Explicit SOS Profile Function for Estimating Equations] \end{definition} Both the implicit and explicit SOS formulations have their merits.
 We have discussed the merit of the implicit SOS formulation.
-For the Explicit SOS formulation, consider the stress testing application discussed in the Introduction.
+For the Explicit SOS formulation, consider the stress-testing application discussed in Section \ref{Sect_SS}.
 The interest of an auditor or a regulator might be on the impact of scenarios on a specific performance measure of interest.
 One might think that the regulator applies the same stress scenarios to different insurance companies or banks, and therefore the function $h\left( \cdot\right) $ is unique to each insurance company.
-The regulator is interested in the impact of stress testing scenarios on the structure of the bank (modeled by $h\left( \cdot\right) $).
+The regulator is interested in the impact of stress-testing scenarios on the structure of the bank (modeled by $h\left( \cdot\right) $).
 In this setting, the Explicit SOS formulation appears more appropriate.

 While the analysis of the Explicit SOS formulation is also largely based on the techniques developed for Theorem \ref{SOSTheoremMean}, it does require some additional assumptions that are not immediately clear without examining the proof of Theorem \ref{SOSTheoremMean}.
 In particular, in addition to \textbf{A1)}, \textbf{A2)}, \textbf{B1)} and \textbf{B2)}, here we impose the following assumptions.